-The Walking With... series of mockumentaries by the Discovery Channel and The BBC love this bit.
+The Walking With... series of documentaries by the Discovery Channel and The BBC love this bit.
 Something strikes at or splashes mud into on or snarls into and steams the camera every episode.
-Perhaps the most alarming was in the episode Land of Giants of Walking with Beasts, where the Paraceratherium calf notices the cameraman, chases him, and knocks him over.
-Some animals even crack the lens (the Australopithecus throw rocks at it, a Brontoscorpio breaks it with its stinger), the Tyrannosaurus covers it in spit, a Listerosaurus bonks its head on it, and the Dimetrodon shake feces out an Edaphosaurus' gut which lands right on the lens.
+Perhaps the most alarming was in the episode Land of Giants from Walking With Beasts, where the Paraceratherium calf notices the cameraman, chases him, and knocks him over.
+Some animals even crack the lens (the Australopithecus throw rocks at it, a Brontoscorpio breaks it with its stinger), the Tyrannosaurus covers it in spit, a Lystrosaurus bonks its head on it, and the Dimetrodon shake feces out an Edaphosaurus' gut which lands right on the lens.

 Also used in its special Chased by Dinosaurs, usually when Nigel Marvin and the camera crew are quite literally abusing camera.
 In one scene, an unseen crew member is shown using the boom mic to encourage a Protoceratops to back off.
 In another, the cameraman is implied to have been eaten by a Deinosuchus.

 In Space Odyssey Voyage To The Planets, the cameras on Venus quickly fail under the hellish conditions; one is shown, half-melted and smoking, from the astronaut's POV.
 On Io, the high level of radiation (from Jupiter) shows up as random bright spots in the picture.

 In the Doctor Who Ninth Doctor story "The End of the World", one of the (CGI-animated) spiders "accidentally" collides with the camera.
 This may have been an intentional reference to a notorious blooper in the sixties story "The Web Planet", where an insectoid creature accidentally headbutted the camera, and it was left in to avoid the time and expense of a retake.